Innovative mindset; creativity in business, innovation, and how to improve it?

 Everyone can innovate.
 The only thing you need is an innovative mindset.
 It consists of three ingredients: creativity, knowledge of ‘the business,’ and perseverance.
 And, anyone can improve inventiveness, see below.
 Moreover, founder of creativemv Mariël Voogel quoting creative minds, says it is 10% inspiration and 90% transpiration.

 The innovation mindset can play with their thoughts.
 Always seeing new possibilities and opportunities.
-Ideas arise by opening itself up to their environment, wondering what is happening around them, or what is not happening.
+Ideas arise by opening themselves up to their environment, wondering what is happening around them, or what is not happening.
 It doesn’t let the limitations or the thought that it will never be something, stop them.
 It can think from different angles.
 Away from the well-trodden paths that everyone walks.
 Turning problems into opportunities by doing things just a little differently.
 For example, you may see one of its ideas reflected in a store while the other new idea is still on their drawing board.

 Less innovative mindsets are limited in their way of thinking, keep thinking about problems and objections.
 You could also call it a fixed mindset.
 Moreover, they are less anxious to experiment because of the fear that it could go wrong.
 Hence, they keep holding on to the status quo.
 However, that doesn’t make them less creative, but risk-averse and lazy instead.